If you are applying for this course from within the UK click Apply Now

 The tradition of art runs deep at Sunderland, but we don’t stand still.
 We’ve built on this history and experience, adding innovation and modern teaching approaches to create a course that gives our graduates the edge.

 Our Fine Art team, all working artists, have a wealth of professional practice and subject expertise to help you realise your art aspirations.
-Guided by these experts you will have the freedom to explore your creative interests across a broad range of Fine Art practice including painting, printmaking, digital photography, film, sound, drawing, sculpture and performance.
+Guided by these experts you'll have the freedom to explore your creative interests across a broad range of Fine Art practice including painting, printmaking, digital photography, film, sound, drawing, sculpture and performance.

 Working collaboratively, you’ll learn to see the bigger picture and will develop highly adaptable skills, alongside your technical abilities.
 Throughout the course you’ll work towards live outcomes, building your confidence as an artist to promote yourself, your art and to understand the impact you can have as an artist in society.